 Whether you’re dealing with the effects of acute, chronic, or complex trauma, our team is here to guide you through trauma recovery with expert clinical support.
 We provide full assessments, insurance verification, with customized inpatient and outpatient therapy plans for each individual.
 Call us today at (615) 645-3677 or complete our secure online form to begin your healing journey with trauma therapy near Nashville today.

-Trauma Therapy Services in Dickson, TN
+Therapy for Trauma in Dickson, TN

-Trauma Therapy Services in Burns, TN
+Therapy for Trauma in Burns, TN

 Our Burns, Tennessee location offers a structured setting for trauma recovery near Nashville.
 Located at 1615 Highway 96, Burns, TN 37029, this facility provides both inpatient rehab and outpatient therapy for trauma tailored to each client’s unique needs.
-With a dedicated team of trauma therapists, the Burns center supports lasting emotional healing in a safe, therapeutic environment.
+With a dedicated team of trauma therapists, the Burns trauma rehabilitation center supports lasting emotional healing in a safe, therapeutic environment.

 Contact Freeman Recovery to Verify Insurance for Trauma Therapy